dojoVader/dojovader.github.io/src/content/blog/2025-10-10-Moodle-Development-Upworks.md

 Today's blog is a short entry about re-entering the Moodle Development scene for income, and here's my rationale:

 * Highly Niche and a lot of B2B sites are powered using Moodle
-* I do possess a good understanding in SCORM, VLE and Articulate Storyline for authoring contents.
+* I have a strong understanding of SCORM and VLE, as well as expertise in using Articulate Storyline for content authoring.
 * I do have the intention of integrating XR devices and Moodle to form an immersive learning experience.
-* Plans for WebGL and AR are in the works.

 ### Moodle Offers